Comprehensively Understanding Marble Etching

 Selecting Appropriate Cleaning Products

 The most effective defence against marble etching begins with your everyday cleaning practices.
 Always opt for pH-neutral cleaners formulated specifically for natural stone.
-Stay clear of vinegar, lemon-based sprays, or limescale removers, as even minor splashes can lead to new etches.
+Avoid vinegar, lemon-based sprays, or limescale removers, as even minor splashes can cause new etches.
 A straightforward mixture of warm water and a small amount of stone-safe cleaner is all that is required for routine maintenance.

 Utilising Mats and Coasters in Sensitive Areas